daphate/CarND-LaneLines-P1/writeup.md

 compare new candidate lane lines to previously found, so for now it cannot filter lane line candidates that are too far from previously computed lane lines.
 So the filter works ok on very simple scenes, but will fail on challenge.

-Another shortcoming is that the preprocessing will for sure fail on different lighting and wheather and road painting color conditions because it only can mask yellow and white lines.
+Another shortcoming is that the preprocessing will for sure fail on different lighting, wheather and road painting color conditions because it only can mask yellow and white lines.

-Also it won't work well on curvy lane lines, it cannot predict changes of lane line curvature, will fail if we'll try to switch the lane and many more.
+Also it won't work well on curvy lane lines, it cannot predict changes of lane line curvature, will fail if we'll try to switch the lane.
+And many more.

 ### 3. Suggest possible improvements to your pipeline